What is the Alexander Technique?

 The Society of Teachers of the Alexander Technique (STAT) is the largest professional association of Alexander Technique Teachers worldwide, established in 1958 by teachers trained by FM Alexander.

-We are responsible for maintaining professional standards of our members and promotion the Alexander Technique.
+We are responsible for maintaining professional standards of our members and for the promotion of the Alexander Technique.
 Only teaching members of STAT are eligible to use our stamp of approval, identifying them as fully trained Alexander Technique teachers who abide by the Society's Rules and Regulations.

 When looking for a teacher, look out for this seal of approval: